Gurbanguly Berdimuhamedow: Cult of personality

-He uses the honorific title Arkadag, translating to "protector" in the Turkmen language.
+Berdimuhamedow uses the honorific title Arkadag, translating to "protector" in the Turkmen language.

 Berdimuhamedow's grandfather and father both serve as part of his cult of personality.
 His grandfather, Berdimuhamed Annayev, has since 2018 been a posthumous recipient of the Russian Order of Honour, being one of two awards he holds (the other being the Soviet Order of the Badge of Honour).
 The Berdimuhamed Annayev 1st Specialized Military School of the Ministry of Defence is named in his honour.
 A museum in the defence ministry is also named after him.
 In May 2020, a special delegation from Russia led by Deputy Minister of Defence Alexander Fomin brought the banner of Annayev's unit to Ashgabat, being trooped through the square in front of the Halk Hakydasy Memorial Complex during the inaugural Victory Day Parade in the capital.

 On 1 September 2009, Secondary School No. 27 was renamed after Berdimuhamed Annayev and was opened with his son at the opening ceremony.
-In October 2012, the Main Drama Theater of Turkmenistan staged a play based on Berdimuhamedov's book about his grandfather called "Good Name Imperishable".
+In October 2012, the Main Drama Theater of Turkmenistan staged a play based on Berdimuhamedow's book about his grandfather called "Good Name Imperishable".
 Military Unit 1001 of the Ministry of Internal Affairs is named in honour of Berdimuhamedow's father, Malikguly Berdimuhamedow.
 In addition, in the town of Yzgant, the Palace of Culture is named after Berdimuhamedow's father, and a bust of him stands in front of it.

-On 20 December 2022, the Turkmen National Council of Turkmenistan passed a decree naming the new capital of Ahal Province "Arkadag" in honour of Berdimuhamedow.
-Additionally, three buildings were named in honour of Berdimuhamedov or members of his family: a health and rehabilitation center in his honour, the horse breeding academy after his great-uncle, and a pedagogical school after his grandfather.
+On 20 December 2022, the National Council passed a decree naming the new capital of Ahal Province "Arkadag" in honour of Berdimuhamedow.
+Additionally, three buildings were named in honour of Berdimuhamedow or members of his family: a health and rehabilitation center in his honour, the horse breeding academy after his great-uncle, and a pedagogical school after his grandfather.